Sample Letter Requesting to Be a Board Member (Free Template)

 Common mistakes to avoid

-• Forgetting to follow up – Send one polite follow-up in 7–10 days if you don't hear back.
+• Forgetting to follow up: Send one polite follow-up in 7 to 10 days if you don't hear back.

 Board give-or-get expectations

-Many nonprofits expect board members to "give or get" a certain amount—either donate personally or help raise funds.
+Many nonprofits expect board members to "give or get" a certain amount: either donate personally or help raise funds.
 It's appropriate to ask about giving, fundraising, and time commitments before you commit.
+Board members who lead the fundraising ask at a gala or auction are especially valuable.
+See what is a paddle raise for how board members can drive the highest-revenue moment of any live fundraising event.
 Include in your letter that you're prepared to discuss these expectations.

 Follow-up email template

-If you don't hear back in 7–10 days, send one polite follow-up:
+If you don't hear back in 7 to 10 days, send one polite follow-up:

 Dear [Mr./Ms./Dr. Last Name],

-I am available [list 2–3 specific times or windows].
+I am available [list 2 to 3 specific times or windows].
 Please let me know if any of these work, or if there is a better time to connect.

 Thank you for your consideration.